St. Mary's Cathedral, Kuala Lumpur: Contemporary Sunday Services (SMACC)

 SMACC stands for "St. Mary's Anglican Cathedral Contemporary".
-There are 2 distinct SMACC services.
-SMACC 1 meets at 10:30am on Sunday mornings.
-A crèche, Kids' Church and Youth Fellowship programme runs at the same time.
-SMACC 2 meets at 5pm and the congregation is mostly made up of young workers and university students but all are welcome.
-Both congregations meet in the Multipurpose Hall.
-The hall is beside the main Cathedral and can be accessed through the back entrance of the Cathedral by the bookshop.
-Gospel-centred expository preaching is the norm in these services.
+There are currently three SMACC services, with two held on Sunday mornings and one in the evening.
+SMACC Wisma, the newest service launched in November 2024, meets at 9:00 AM offsite at Wisma Anglican (Jalan Pudu Lama).
+SMACC 1 meets at 11:00 AM on Sunday mornings, alongside a crèche and Kids' Church programme.
+SMACC 2 gathers at 5:00 PM, with a congregation primarily made up of young working adults and university students, though everyone is warmly welcome.
+SMACC 1 and SMACC 2 congregations currently meet in the Multipurpose Hall beside the main Cathedral and can be accessed through the back entrance of the Cathedral.
+Reformed expository preaching is the norm in these services.

 Iban Service

 The Iban congregation is made up mainly of ethnic Iban emigrants from Sarawak.
-The service starts at 8am on Sunday mornings at the Multi-Purpose Hall.
+The service starts at 8 am on Sunday mornings at the Multi-Purpose Hall.
 There is an Iban Sunday School that meets simultaneously at the nearby meeting room.

 Bahasa Malaysia Service

-The Bahasa Malaysia services start at 10:30am and 3pm on Sundays in the Lady Chapel of the Cathedral.
+The Bahasa Malaysia services start at 11 am and 3 pm on Sundays in the Lady Chapel of the Cathedral.
 Most of the members come from Sabah and Sarawak.